 </div>

 In this jQuery script, I have added functions to handle the custom dropdown toggle event and to select options.
-To simulate the default HTML dropdown, I have added jQuery functions to enable checkbox to select options on clicking the options caption.
+To simulate the default HTML dropdown, I have added jQuery functions to enable the checkbox to select options by clicking the caption of the option.

 <script src="jquery-3.2.1.min.js"></script>